 Multiscreen Flip actions are an optional, licensed feature.
 Multiscreen Flip actions are executed by the Multiscreen Service, which is used to perform adaptive bit-rate encoding and simultaneous packaging of decoded digital baseband media into multiple bit-rate variants of H.264/HEVC video and containers in adaptive rate streaming formats, including Adobe HDS, Apple HLS, Microsoft HSS, and players the support MPEG DASH.
-Transcoding is performed by the Telestream Media Transcode and Analysis Engine on behalf of Vantage.
 You can configure the Multiscreen action to perform transcoding on a standard Vantage server or on a Lightspeed Server.
 This action is open workflow capable.